What’s in a Name?

 the creativity will come.

-Editing and proofreading has been the heartbeat of my adult career.
+Editing and proofreading have been the heartbeat of my adult career.

 And then, if you so choose, I can help you with the more technical editing know-how to help you clean it up, so it’s clear, easy to read and understand, and free from discrediting errors and mistakes.
 Because that’s another way of how I love to help support creatives and writers.
 Whether you hire me as your editor when you’re done getting your story onto the page, that’s up to you!

-(Does this mean I’m turning into a creativity coach as well as a book editor?
+(Does this mean I’m turning into a creativity/book coach as well as a book editor?
 I don’t know, but I’m open to it.
 The downloads and inspired actions I’m getting for The Intuitive Editor are taking me in a direction I wasn’t expecting, and I’m loving the journey.)

 So, while you may not find “can you find the mistake” posts on my Instagram page, my hope is that you will feel inspired to pick up that pen or get out your keyboard… And get writing.
-Get working on your creative dreams, however they show up for you.
+Get working on your creative dreams.
+Show up for them like they want to show up for you.

 And do it for you first.
 Create what you want first.